tanmoykundu80/Smart-IoT-Energy-Meter-Using-ESP32/README.md

 ## Components and Tools

 ### Hardware Components
-- **ESP32 Development Board**: The core microcontroller used for processing and connectivity.
+- **ESP32 Development Board**: The core microcontroller is used for processing and connectivity.
 - **ACS712 Current Sensor**: Measures the AC current flowing through a load.
 - **ZMPT101B Voltage Sensor**: Measures the AC voltage across a load.
 - **I2C LCD Display**: Displays real-time data such as voltage, current, power, energy consumption, and cost.